 Reference: “Silicon photonics interfaced with integrated electronics for 9 GHz measurement of squeezed light” by Joel F. Tasker, Jonathan Frazer, Giacomo Ferranti, Euan J. Allen, Léandre F. Brunel, Sébastien Tanzilli, Virginia D’Auria & Jonathan C. F. Matthews, 9 November 2020, Nature Photonics.

 This work’s support includes from Matthews’ European Research Council starting grant ERC-2018-STG 803665 “Photonics for Engineered Quantum Enhanced Measurement”, that aims to quantum-enhanced sensing capabilities on-chip and from the Engineering and Physical Sciences Research Council that funded the studentships of lead authors Joel Tasker and Jonathan Frazer.
 All funding sources are outlined in full the paper.

-The Quantum Engineering Technology Labs (QET Labs) at the University of Bristol was launched in April 2015 and encompasses activity of over 100 academics, staff and students.
-It brings together the broader quantum and related activity at Bristol to maximise opportunities for new science discoveries that underpin engineering and technology development.
+The Quantum Engineering Technology Labs (QET Labs) at the University of Bristol was launched in April 2015 and encompasses activity of over 100 academics, staff, and students.
+It brings together the broader quantum and related activity at Bristol to maximize opportunities for new science discoveries that underpin engineering and technology development.

 Bristol’s EPSRC-funded Quantum Engineering Centre for Doctoral Training offers an exceptional training and development experience for those wishing to pursue a career in the emerging quantum technologies industry or in academia.
 It supports the understanding of sound fundamental scientific principles and their practical application to real-world challenges.